Always trim the wick and check for debris.

 Do all candles have cotton wicks?

 No!
 Some Candles contain lead.
-All the wicks used at Boinkle are Cotton, Paper and or Hemp.
+All the wicks used at Boinkle are Cotton, Paper or wood.
 Led and Zinc can be harmful.

 Soy Wax Facts: